togakangaroo/curriculum/units/10-jquery/lessons/2-project/README.md

 ###How to Submit
 The teacher must ask students to share the link to their project on your school's [Project Submission Form.](https://docs.google.com/a/scripted.org/spreadsheets/d/1kaVH9hmkDCbBul19583UMPxl6IJ3-4pHgBQ2BU6TKDk/edit#gid=0)

+Also remind students to add a link to their project on their About Me page.